 Generation 2 VM sizes

-Generation 1 VMs are supported by all VM sizes in Azure.
+Generation 1 VMs are supported by all VM sizes in Azure (except for Mv2-series VMs).
 Azure now offers generation 2 support for the following selected VM series:

 - Ls-series and Lsv2-series